marcopaglio/BookingApp/README.md

 > :pencil: **Note**: Once created, stop the PostgreSQL instance through `docker stop booking-postgres`, and start it again with `docker start booking-postgres`.

-Once the PostgreSQL instance is ready, place yourself into the jar file folder (in the BookingApp project it is located in `/booking-app/target/`), open a Command Prompt and launch the BookingApp application with the following command (replace the placeholders with those previously defined):
+Once the PostgreSQL instance is ready, place yourself into the jar file folder (in the BookingApp project it is located in `/booking-app/target/`), open a Command Prompt and launch the BookingApp application with the following command (use the previously defined values for placeholders): **TODO: change SNAPSHOT**
 ```
 java -jar booking-app-0.0.1-SNAPSHOT-jar-with-dependencies.jar --dbms=POSTGRES --host=localhost --port=5432 --name=<YOUR_DB_NAME> --user=<YOUR_USER> --pswd=<YOUR_PSWD>
 ```